Inside: Twelve tips for managing large family homeschooling without losing your mind.

 Yes, I am.

-But when it comes to large family homeschooling, there are things that are more important than being organized.
+But when it comes to large family homeschooling, some things are more important than being organized.

 12 Tips for Managing Large Family Homeschooling